DEEPAKMISAL01/aws-three-tier-architecture/README.md

 README.md

----

-## 🚀 Key Learnings
+🚀 Key Learnings

-- Real-world AWS networking (VPC, routing, subnets)
+AWS networking (VPC, Subnets, Routing)
+High availability architecture design
-- Load balancing and high availability concepts
+Load balancing and traffic distribution
-- Auto Scaling and fault tolerance
+Auto Scaling and fault tolerance
+Real-world cloud deployment troubleshooting
-- Multi-tier application architecture design
+Multi-tier application architecture design
-- Troubleshooting cloud infrastructure issues

----

-## 🎯 Project Outcome
+🎯 Final Outcome

-Successfully deployed a fully working **scalable three-tier architecture on AWS**, with proper separation of frontend, backend, and database layers.
+Successfully deployed a scalable, highly available 3-tier architecture on AWS, demonstrating real-world DevOps and Cloud engineering skills.

-This project helped me gain practical experience in cloud infrastructure and DevOps deployment workflows.
+📜 License

+This project is for educational and portfolio purposes only.

+🙌 Note

+This project was implemented using a reference architecture as guidance, but all AWS configurations, deployment steps, and troubleshooting were performed manually.

+🔥 Done